gateio/gateapi-nodejs/docs/SpotApi.md

 Create an order

-Supports spot, margin, leverage, and cross margin orders.
-Use different accounts through the &#x60;account&#x60; field, the default is &#x60;spot&#x60;, that is, use the spot account to place orders, if the user is &#x60;unified&#x60; account, the default is to use the unified account to place orders  When using margin account trading, that is, when &#x60;account&#x60; is set to &#x60;margin&#x60;, you can set &#x60;auto_borrow&#x60; to &#x60;true&#x60;, When the account balance is insufficient, the system automatically executes &#x60;POST marginuniloans&#x60; to borrow the insufficient amount.
-Whether the assets obtained after placing a margin order are automatically used to return the borrowing order of the isolated margin account depends on the automatic repayment settings of the user\&#39;s isolated margin account, The automatic repayment settings of this account can be queried and set through &#x60;marginauto_repay&#x60;.
-When using cross margin account trading, that is, when &#x60;account&#x60; is set to &#x60;cross_margin&#x60;, &#x60;auto_borrow&#x60; To realize the automatic borrowing of the insufficient part, but unlike the isolated margin account, whether the entrustment of the cross margin account is automatically repaid depends on the time when the order is placed &#x60;auto_repay&#x60; setting, this setting only takes effect for the current order, that is, only the assets obtained after the order is completed will be used to repay the borrowing order of the cross margin account.
-Placing orders on cross margin accounts currently supports enabling &#x60;auto_borrow&#x60; and &#x60;auto_repay&#x60; at the same time.
-Automatic repayment will be triggered when the order ends, that is, the &#x60;status&#x60; is &#x60;cancelled&#x60; or &#x60;closed&#x60;.
-Delegation status  The order status in the pending order is &#x60;open&#x60; and remains &#x60;open&#x60; until all the quantities are filled.
-If all are filled, the order ends and the status becomes &#x60;closed&#x60;.
-If the order is canceled before all transactions are completed, the status will change to &#x60;cancelled&#x60; regardless of whether there is partial execution or not.
-Iceberg Commission  &#x60;iceberg&#x60; is used to set the number of iceberg orders displayed.
-If you need to hide it completely, set it to &#x60;-1&#x60;.
-Note that when hiding partial transactions, follow the instructions The taker\&#39;s handling fee is charged.
-Restrict users to self-transact  Set &#x60;stp_act&#x60; to decide to use a strategy that limits users\&#39; self-transactions
+Support spot, margin, leverage, and full-position leverage orders.
+Use different accounts through the &#x60;account&#x60; field, default is &#x60;spot&#x60;, that is, use the spot account to place an order if the user is &#x60;unified&#x60; account, default is to place an order with a unified account  When using leveraged account trading, that is, when &#x60;account&#x60; is set to &#x60;margin&#x60;, you can set &#x60;auto_borrow&#x60; to &#x60;true&#x60;, In the case of insufficient account balance, the system will automatically execute the &#x60;POST /margin/uni/loans&#x60; to borrow the insufficient part.
+Whether the assets obtained after the leveraged order is automatically used to return the borrowing orders of the leveraged account in a position-by-store leverage account depends on the automatic repayment settings of the user\&#39;s position-by-store leverage account**, The account automatic repayment settings can be queried and set through &#x60;/margin/auto_repay&#x60;.
+Use unified account transactions, that is, when &#x60;account&#x60; is set to &#x60;unified&#x60;, &#x60;auto_borrow&#x60; \&quot; can also be enableTo realize the insufficient part of automatic borrowing, but unlike the leverage account, whether the entrustment of a unified account is automatically repayable depends on the   when placing an order&#x60;auto_repay&#x60; setting, this setting is only effective for the current entrustment, that is, only the assets obtained after the entrustment transaction will be used to repay the borrowing orders of the full-position leverage account.
+Unified account ordering currently supports &#x60;auto_borrow&#x60; and &#x60;auto_repay&#x60; at the same time.
+Auto repayment will be triggered at the end of the order, i.e. &#x60;status&#x60; is &#x60;cancelled&#x60; or &#x60;closed&#x60; .  **Delegation Status**  The entrustment status in the pending order is &#x60;open&#x60;, which remains at &#x60;open&#x60; until all the quantity is traded.
+If it is eaten, the order ends and the status becomes &#x60;closed&#x60;.
+If the order is cancelled before all transactions are completed, regardless of whether there are partial transactions, the status will become &#x60;cancelled&#x60;  **Iceberg Entrustment**  &#x60;iceberg&#x60; is used to set the number of iceberg delegations displayed, and does not support complete hiding.
+Note that when hidden part of the transaction is charged according to the taker\&#39;s handling rate.  **Restrict user transactions**  Set &#x60;stp_act&#x60; to decide to use strategies that limit user transactions

 ### Example